spaceopal – We make Galileo fly

 Spaceopal GmbH, with headquarters in Munich, is a joint venture founded in 2009 by the partners DLR Gesellschaft für Raumfahrtanwendungen (GfR) mbH and Telespazio S.p.A. (a Leonardo and Thales Company).

 The Galileo Programme

-The fully deployed Galileo system will consist of 24 operational satellites plus six in-orbit spares, positioned in three circular Medium Earth Orbit (MEO) planes at 23 222 km altitude above the Earth, and at an inclination of the orbital planes of 56 degrees to the equator.
+The fully deployed Galileo system will consist of a total of 30 satellites – 24 operational satellites plus six in-orbit spares – positioned in three circular Medium Earth Orbit (MEO) planes at 23 222 km altitude above the Earth, at an inclination of the orbital planes of 56 degrees to the equator.

 Learn more about the Galileo ProgrammeGalileo

 The core business activities of Spaceopal GmbH which assure Galileo operation include:

 - Maintenance and Operations (M&O)

 - In-orbit Test (IOT) Services